mlindholm/royalblue-theme/README.md

 After downloading the theme add/update your theme entry to

-    "theme": "Royalblue.sublime-theme"
+    "theme": "Royalblue.sublime-theme",

 ## Styles

 I've created a color scheme to go with the theme.
-The code font shown in the screenshots is [Meslo LG S](https://github.com/andreberg/Meslo-Font) by André Berg.
+The code font shown in the screenshots is [Meslo LG](https://github.com/andreberg/Meslo-Font) by André Berg.

-    "color_scheme": "Packages/User/Royalblue.tmTheme",
+    "color_scheme": "Packages/Royalblue/Royalblue.tmTheme",
     "font_face": "Meslo LG M",
     "font_size": 12,
     "indent_guide_options":